Peachypie98/graduation-project/README.md

 ### L298N Module Layout
 <p align="center"><img width="32%" img src="l298n.png", height = "300", width = "300">
  <img width="32%" img src="motor_truth_table.jpg", height = "300", width = "400"></p>
+L298N is capable of driving two DC motors.
+It has a supply range of 5V to 35V and is capable of 2A continuous current per channel.
+Moreover, the speed of a DC motor can be controlled by changing its input voltage.
+Thus, it is using a PWM to control the speed.
+To enable PWM for both motors, you will need to remove the jumper of MA and MB in the layout I provided to you.

+**Warning**
+L298N is able to receive more voltage up to 35V.
+However, we MUST remove the "ATIVA 5V" jumper in order to work!
+Otherwise, it could brick your module!

 ## Accuracy & TensorRT
 <div align="center"><img src="Results/accuracy-epoch.jpg" height = "300", width = "800"></div>